VC

 Microsoft $80B AI Capex in 2025: Where Every Dollar Is Going and What It Buys

-Microsoft committed roughly $80 billion in AI infrastructure spending for fiscal year 2025 — the largest single-year capital expenditure in corporate history.
-More than half is earmarked for US data centers.
-Here's the full breakdown by category, geography, and what Azure AI is actually buying with it.
+Microsoft committed roughly $80 billion in AI infrastructure spending for fiscal year 2025 (ended June 2025) β€” at the time, the largest single-year capital expenditure in corporate history.
+More than half was earmarked for US data centers.
+Here's the full breakdown by category, geography, and what Azure AI actually bought with it.

 TC